 The old build vs buy conundrum.
 When looking at mobile engagement apps or software to help boost productivity, reduce overhead, or increase ROI etc., everyone is always faced with the question of should we build it in-house or buy it "off the shelf" so to speak from a software vendor.

 It's not necessarily a problem if you aren't a software company or don't have a software division.
-But even still you might be faced with hiring a team to build you something vs buying a software product that's ready to go.
+But even still you might be faced with hiring a team to build you something vs buying a software product that's ready to go, like a SaaS model or platform approach.

-Today's businesses are growing fast and required to quickly adopt to new trends, technologies, and ideologies in order to stay competitive, remain relevant, and attract top talent... let alone customers.
+Today's businesses are growing fast and required to quickly adapt to new trends, technologies, and ideologies in order to stay competitive, remain relevant, and attract top talent... let alone customers.

 When you're given the time and opportunity to reflect internally and see what processes or tools you can use to influence internal culture, mobile engagement apps or workplace experience technology usually come top of mind.